Howard H. J. Benson: World War I

-One month later, Benson joined the staff of Commander, Patrol Forces Three as Aide to Rear admiral Samuel Robison and remained in that capacity until the end of War.
-For his service as Commanding officer of Roe and Corona, Benson was decorated with the Navy Cross, the United States Navy second-highest decoration awarded for valor in combat.
+One month later, Benson joined the staff of Commander, Patrol Forces Three as aide to Rear Admiral Samuel Robison and remained in that capacity until the end of the war.
+For his service as commanding officer of Roe and Corona, Benson was decorated with the Navy Cross, the U.S. Navy's second-highest decoration awarded for valor in combat.